 Finance Transaction Correction

-The finance transaction correction form should be utilized to correct transactions posted in error and reallocate expenses between departments to reflect actual usage.
+Transaction correction accounting journals should be utilized to correct transactions posted in error and reallocate expenses between departments to reflect actual usage.
 Corrections to payroll transactions should be made via a labor reallocation request.

 Standardized processes are in place for deposit of funds, requesting disbursements, and recording interdepartmental transactions.
 Reference numbers are generated for all documents to assist in the identification and tracking of transactions.